-The Disability Rights & Services Program is a part of the Department of Civil Rights serving City residents with disabilities.
-Under the auspices of the Civil Rights Director, this program coordinates the City's efforts to comply with the Americans with Disabilities Act of 1990, Section 504 of the Rehabilitation Act of 1973, and MGO 39.05.
+The Disability Rights & Services Program, part of the City's Department of Civil Rights, serves Madison residents with disabilities.
+This program coordinates the City's efforts to comply with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973.